 Many trails can be found throughout the property, offering great spots to sit and take in the scenery.
 If you're adventurous enough, you can make your way up to the iconic view of the cross looking out across the valley.
 Love sitting around a fire?
 Campfire rings are located near the cabins and just above the banks of the Clark Fork River.

 The National Bison Range (30 minutes) is a National Wildlife Refuge established in 1908 to provide a sanctuary for the American bison.
 The NBR is one of the oldest National Wildlife Refuges in the United States, with a herd numbering between 350 and 500 that serves as the central point for bison research in the United States.

 Print off and fill out your Release of Liability form prior to your arrival to expedite the check-in process.Download Form

 Frequently Asked Questions

-Don't worry, our kitchen staff is more than happy to prepare delicious menu options, just for you.
-Be sure to include your dietary information on your registration forms and we'll take care of the rest.
+Our kitchen staff is more than happy to prepare delicious menu options that are gluten-free and dairy-free.
+Be sure to include your dietary information on your registration forms and be aware that any other allergies may not be accommodated.
 Have a specific question?
-Visit the 'Contact' page to send in a message.
+Visit the 'Contact' page to send us a message.